 While at APS, he served as the organization’s content expert on Social Cultural Studies and applied that expertise toward developing data-driven Cultural Proficiency trainings and equitable policies and curriculum.

 Stephon's Master of Public Administration (MPA) professional paper, entitled “‘WHITES ONLY’ Racially Restrictive Real Estate Covenants: Albuquerque, New Mexico, 1940-1948,” earned him the Ferrel Heady Award for Most Outstanding Professional Paper, 2007-2008.
 That research has led to two investigative news reports and New Mexico (NM) county commissioners collaborating to remove racist language from NM property deeds (Dec.2020).
 As a Ronald E. McNair Scholar—and throughout his studies—Stephon has conducted extensive [unpublished] research on the construction of race and how it has been weaponized to control and oppress groups of people.

 As a law student, Stephon served as a legal intern with the Office of General Counsel, Office of the Governor, Chief Counsel, State of New Mexico.
 He also worked as a law clerk with The Pueblo of Laguna Tribal Courts, Office of the Prosecutor, and with the Bernalillo County Attorney’s Office, Bernalillo County, New Mexico.

 Presently, Stephon is pursuing his Ed.D.
-(ABD) in Educational Leadership, with an emphasis on Educational Design.
+(ABD) in Educational Leadership, with an emphasis on Language, Literacy, and Sociocultural Studies.

 Mr. Scott’s watch-phrase is “where there is will and opportunity, advancement is sure to follow!”

 Mr. Scott is also a United States Army combat veteran.
-He is married to his “North Star” and is the father of three children and three stepchildren, all of whom are blessings.
+He is married to his “North Star” and is the father of six lovely and thoughtful children.